MensaVoting/Webmaster/README.md

-# index.html
+# ReadMe
-This is the file, which gets uploaded to the web-page.
+The  ReadMe file gives all important information to the visitor of this hub.